core-wg/comi/draft-ietf-core-comi.md

 be taken that the whole data representation is sent in multiple blocks sequentially without interruption.
 In the server, values are changed, lists are re-ordered, extended or reduced.
-When these actions happen during the serialization of the contents of the variables, the transported results do not correspond with a state having occurred in the server; or worse the returned values are inconsistent.
+When these actions happen during the serialization of the contents of the resource, the transported results do not correspond with a state having occurred in the server; or worse the returned values are inconsistent.
 For example: array length does not correspond with actual number of items.
 It may be advisable to use CBOR maps or CBOR arrays of undefined length which are foreseen for data streaming purposes.

 # Resource Discovery {#discovery}

 The presence and location of (path to) the management data are discovered by sending a GET request to "/.well-known/core" including a resource type (RT) parameter with the value "core.c" {{RFC6690}}.
 Upon success, the return payload will contain the root resource of the management data.
-It is up to the implementation to choose its root resource, but it is recommended that the value "/c" is used, where possible.
+It is up to the implementation to choose its root resource, the value "/c" is used as example.
 The example below shows the discovery of the presence and location of management data.

 ~~~~